tale-toul/ocp-aws/README.md

 ####Tests

 A directory called _tests_ within the Ansible one is created to hold test playbooks to verify that the infrastructure works as expected:

+Before running any of these playbooks the prereqs-ocp.yml playbook must be run.

 * **http-test.yaml**.- This playbooks is run agains the master nodes and installs an httpd server; copies a configuration file to set up an SSL virtual host using a locally generated self signed x509 certificate, with document root at **/var/www/html**.
 A very simple index.html is added to the Document root containing the hostname of the node so when the connection is tested we know which node we hit.
 As a final step the httpd service is started.
 Once the playbook is run, we can use a command like the following to access the web servers through the external load balancer: